LucreMo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 T1.
 The program will assign a random number to the variable n each time it is executed, and print the last digit of the number stored in the variable n
 T2.
 A program that prints the alphabet in lowercase T3.
-A program that prints the alphabet in lowercase, and then in uppercase, followed by a new line
+A program that prints the alphabet in lowercase, and then in uppercase, followed by a new line T4.
+A program that prints the alphabet in lowercase, followed by a new line, except q and e